johnfedoruk/bangular/aio/content/guide/service-worker-getting-started.md

 With the server running, you can point your browser at http://localhost:8080/.
 Your application should load normally.

-**Tip:** When testing Angular service workers, it's a good idea to use an incognito or private window in your browser to ensure the service worker doesn't end up reading from a previous leftover state, which can cause unexpected behavior.
+**Tip:** When testing Bangular service workers, it's a good idea to use an incognito or private window in your browser to ensure the service worker doesn't end up reading from a previous leftover state, which can cause unexpected behavior.

 ### Simulating a network issue